 Later this year, SPIRE will hold elections for members of the SPIRE Board of Directors.

-The SPIRE Board of Directors invites nominations for Board consideration.
-In considering nominations, the Board will take into account a myriad of personal attributes of the nominee to include, but not be limited to, the following:
+As such, the SPIRE Board of Directors invites nominations for board consideration.
+In considering nominations, the board will take into account a myriad of personal attributes of the nominee to include, but not be limited to, the following:

 - The likelihood the candidate will add to the gender, geographic, ethnic, age and racial diversity of the board as a whole.

 - The potential for the prospect to increase the range of real estate function diversity on the board.